danielbush/js-boilerplates/boilerplate.babel-react.md

 This is actually: react + webpack + postcss (style/css loaders) + cssnext.
 Flow is included because we extend babel.

+## 2018-03-19
+- Add `rm -rf lib/` to `build` run-script.
+  Can get weird behaviour if we don't clear out the old especially if a function has been moved.

 ## 2018-03-11
 - Added `postcss-modules-values-replace` - this lets us use dimensionless `@value`'s inside `calc` and is a replacement for `postcss-modules-values`.